leorajdsouza/BreakTime/README.md

 #  Break Time

 This is a break reminder app build with electron.
-You get a notification every hour to eat your banana.
 Don't have time yet?
 Snooze the notification for 5 minutes.

 ## Install